 Bringing people together has far-reaching effects.
 We have a theory: if you connect leaders together—even if they work in different countries, toward different ends—they can accomplish more together than they can alone.

 Over the past eight years, organizations around the world have raised their hand to bring GivingTuesday as a national movement to their countries.
-From Brazil to Russia to Kenya and Australia, these organizations — or global leaders — work year round on the growth and development of the movement in their countries.
+From Brazil to Ukraine to Kenya and Australia, these organizations — or global leaders — work year round on the growth and development of the movement in their countries.

 Leaders come from a variety of backgrounds.
 Some leaders work at NGOs, like the Boys & Girls Club, who is the leader in South Africa.
 Others are representatives at national fundraising associations, such as the leaders in Norway, Finland, Sweden, and France (among others).
 No matter their background or location, these leaders are dedicated to bringing GivingTuesday to their country as a way of enhancing capacity across the social sector and to build a culture of generosity.

 At the heart of all this global activity is the community of these leaders who share ideas, resources, and best practices around GivingTuesday.
 They connect throughout the year via WhatsApp on everything from strategies for engaging youth in giving, to debates about whether certain pop culture trends translate into different languages, to deep discussions about how to handle a national crisis.
 But once a year, in an elaborate plot to increase global generosity, they convene in person to hug, high five, share ideas, and talk about the future of the GivingTuesday movement.